Guide Critical Illness Health Insurance In The Philippines

 The cover age is the age that the plan matures.
 Beyond this age, the plan terminates and no longer provides coverage.

 Insurability is a measure of how likely you can purchase the plan.
 Just like pre-existing conditions, it may affect your chances in getting a plan.
+Such factors include age, gender, occupation, health/medical history, etc.

-Critical illness health insurance plans
+18 critical illness health insurance plans in the Philippines

 |AXA||Health eXentials||35||55||Non-smoker insured can get 10% more cash benefits|